svnm/snabbdom-on-rails/README.md

 ReactOnRails.register({ MyComponent })
 ```

-This component can then be used in a rails view, like this, e.g. using haml:
+This registered component can then be used in a rails view, like this, e.g. using haml:

 ```haml
 = react_component('MyComponent', props: { name: 'Iseki' })
 ```

+It will be nice if instead of `ReactOnRails.register` could use `SnabbdomOnRails.register`, this is a work in progress, at the moment this module just leaves alone all of the calls to register and render from the react_on_rails gem, but instead of rendering react components, renders snabbdom components.
+Happy to get some help from anyone who has some time and some more react_on_rails or snabbdom experience to help improve the current implementation.

 ## Development